Skip to main content

 The regulations governing the participation of spouses and dependents in wellness programs add another layer of complexity.
 GINA specifically prohibits employers from requesting genetic information, which includes the manifestation of diseases or disorders in family members.
 This has direct implications for health risk assessments that inquire about family medical history.

 The EEOC’s final rule on GINA created a specific, limited exception allowing employers to offer an incentive to a spouse to provide information about their own health status as part of a wellness program.
-However, the incentive limit for the spouse is tied to the same 30% of rule.
+However, the incentive limit for the spouse is tied to the same 30% of self-only coverage rule.

 GINA maintains a strict prohibition on offering incentives for information about the health of an employee’s children or for the spouse’s genetic information.
 The ACA’s framework is generally more permissive, allowing for family participation in wellness programs as long as the overall incentive structure adheres to its percentage limits based on the family coverage premium.